VPN servers – who has the most?

 • No third-party privacy audits

 While this provider is in quite a distant second place when you only take the server count into consideration, it does actually have a broader range than Private Internet Access, covering an impressive 91 countries.
-If you travel around a lot, and have a lot of international matters to take care of, this large server range could be really useful in letting you access the websites and services of other regions.
+If you travel around a lot and have a lot of international matters to take care of, this large server range could be really useful in letting you access the websites and services of other regions.

 CyberGhost is a good VPN for streaming, and its high server count is a contributing factor in that.
 It’s compatible with most of the major streaming platforms, and even if one of the servers gets blocked, you can just switch between the many others until you find one that works.

-CyberGhost also offers a day-long VPN free trial, giving you a chance to get the lay of this digital land by checking out how well it works and testing it out on your favourite services and platforms.
+CyberGhost also offers a day-long VPN free trial, giving you a chance to get the lay of this digital land by checking out how well it works and testing it out on your favorite services and platforms.
 If that’s not quite enough time, it also offers a 45-day money-back guarantee that allows you to get a full refund at any point within the first month and a half if you’re not satisfied.

 VPN servers for PureVPN.
 Image shows the company logo.